-Fundamentals of Analytical Science is an experimental science and the laboratory is a significant part of the course.
-You will perform fourteen standard labs involving chemical analyses aimed at teaching you specific skills.
+Analytical chemistry is an experimental science and the laboratory is a significant part of the course.
+You will perform twelve standard labs involving chemical analyses aimed at teaching you specific skills.
 The procedures for these experiments are provided in A Manual of Experiments for Analytical Chemistry.
-You will also spend two weeks conducting experiments for a Laboratory Project.
+You will also spend approximately 5 weeks designing and conducting your own experiments for a Laboratory Project.